javascript-tutorial/en.javascript.info/1-js/2-first-steps/15-while-for/article.md

 Normally the loop exists when the condition becomes falsy.

-But we can force the exit any moment.
+But we can force the exit at any moment.
 There's a special `break` directive for that.

-For example, this code calculates the sum of numbers until the user keeps entering them.
-And then outputs it:
+For example, this code below asks user for numbers and breaks if no number entered:

 ```js
 let sum = 0;